 Ken Read: “Its’s great to see my sons have the same adventures as me“

 Many a hero’s story was written on the Streif: Ken Read was the author of a particularly special one.
-In 1980, the now 64-year-old was the first non-European to win the Hahnenkamm Downhill.
-To this day, he remains the only Canadian to have achieved this feat.
+In 1980, the now 64-year-old was the first canadian to win the Hahnenkamm Downhill.
 Even though it was 40 years ago, Read says “to me, it feels just like yesterday.”
 He enjoys thinking back to the sensational triumph: “Many people ask me if I was scared of the Streif.
 But I wasn’t.
 For me, it had always been a dream to race here.
 It was the biggest adventure of my life – and the greatest experience of all time.”

 Kitzbühel and Ken Read: It has always been a special relationship, and still is today.
 “Kitzbühel is really special: The city, the history and especially the respect that racers, host and locals have for the Hahnenkamm is one-of-a-kind”, Read explains.
 People value this attitude, and – especially in Austria - the Canadian is a well-loved figure.
 “That makes me happy, of course.
 I think the people like that we Canadians have always tried to speak German when we’re here”, is his theory.
 “Canadians love to go flat out.
 And the Austrians like that, too.”